 How to Safely Clear the Windows Update Cache

-Follow these steps carefully to safely remove temporary update files from your system.
+Follow the steps below carefully to remove only the temporary update files that Windows can safely recreate.

 Step 1: Stop the Windows Update Service